The bordism version of the h-principle: Introduction

 \begin{description} \item[\bf Problem 1] Does $M$ admit a symplectic/contact structure? \item[\bf Problem 2] Does $M$ admit a foliation of a given codimension? \item[\bf Problem 3] Does $M$ admit a Riemannian metric of positive/negative scalar curvature? \end{description}

-According to a very general theorem of Gromov~\cite{Gr} each of the mentioned differential geometry problems reduces to a purely homotopy theory problem (which can be approached by standard homotopy theory methods) provided that the given manifold is open.
+According to a very general theorem of Gromov~\cite{Gro} each of the mentioned differential geometry problems reduces to a homotopy theory problem (which can be approached by standard homotopy theory methods).

 Similarly, the \emph{b-principle} is a general observation that differential geometry problems can often be reduced to problems in \emph{stable} homotopy theory.
 The known instances of the b-principle type phenomena include